The Importance of Google Maps for Local SEO

 Include these words in your business name, address, and categories field.
 You should also use them throughout your description.
 Remember to use keywords naturally—stuffing them into your listing will not only turn off viewers but could also get you penalized by Google.

 Photos are an important part of any local SEO campaign—especially when it comes to Google Maps listings.
 Before you upload photos, make sure they’re high-quality and relevant to your business.
 Then, add captions and tags with relevant keywords.
 These tags will help Google understand what’s in each photo and could help your listing show up in image searches.

 Photos taken on most smartphones also include location metadata encrypted as EXIF, Exchangeable Image File.
 Since this information is stored in each photo as readable data, many SEO marketing agencies believe Google can read this data thus receiving geo-locational signals connecting your listing to that place.

 Customer reviews play a big role in local SEO—the more positive reviews you have, the higher your ranking will be.So how do you get them?
 The best way is simply to ask!
 Send an email or postcard to recent customers and let them know that you’d appreciate a review.

 You can also include links to review sites in follow-up emails after someone makes a purchase from you or interacts with your business in some other way.
 Just make sure you’re not paying for reviews—that’s against Google’s guidelines (not to mention unethical).

 5) Add Posts to your Profile

 Many business owners are familiar with adding posts to social media and blog posts to their website, but did you know it is important to add posts to your GMB profile too?

-If you manage a Google My Business profile, you know that one of the most important things you can do is to keep it up-to-date.
-Regularly adding new posts helps to show potential customers that your business is active and engaged.
+If you manage a Google My Business profile, you know that one of the most important things you can do is to keep it updated.
+Regularly adding new posts helps to show your audience that your business is active and engaged.
 It also gives you an opportunity to share relevant information about your products, services, and special offers.